hanyas/second-order-smoothers/README.md

-# Second-Order Iterated Smoothers
+# Newton Methods for Smoothing in State-Space Models

-A toolbox for batch and recursive smoothing methods.
+A toolbox for second-order batch and recursive smoothing methods.

 ## Installation